nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 <br>
 With its organized and portable database and its features to improve efficiency, HealthVault aspires to help its users achieve the following results:
-* Improve working speed of healthcare staff, as they can store and retrieve critical information quickly and accurately.
+* Improve working speed of nurses, as they can store and retrieve critical information quickly and accurately.
 * Minimize administrative errors with its inbuilt cross validation.
 * Easy implementation within a hospital environment with minimal setup steps and data re-usability.